quicwg/multipath/draft-ietf-quic-multipath.md

 to the same path ID.
 Use of a connection ID associated with another path ID will be considered as an attempt to open a new path instead.

-An endpoint is supposed to retire connection ID that are not used anymore, and the server is supposed to provide replacements, as specified in {{Section 5.1.2. of QUIC-TRANSPORT}}.
+An endpoint is supposed to retire any connection ID that is not being used, and the server is supposed to provide replacements, as specified in {{Section 5.1.2. of QUIC-TRANSPORT}}.
 As such, when receiving a PATH_RETIRE_CONNECTION_ID frame, an endpoint